djangodeployment/django-deployment-book/09-recovery1.rst

 What I do is backup my systems online daily, but I also copy the backup to a disk once a month, and I take the disk offline.
 The next month I use another disk.
-I reuse older disks eventually, so I have a total of about ten backup disks.
 I will tell you more about it later on.

 .. _heartbleed: https://en.wikipedia.org/wiki/Heartbleed
 .. _shellshock: https://en.wikipedia.org/wiki/Shellshock_%28software_bug%29